 Few things are dreamier than stargazing with your lover right next to you.
 If you’re up for an astrological date, head over to The Science Centre Singapore’s Observatory Deck for their weekly session, happening every Friday.
 You can also look through the telescopes to see various objects in the sky.

-If both of you dig offbeat, indie and art-house films, go on a typical movie date in a not-so-typical venue like The Projector.
-This painfully hip indie cinema screens cult titles including George Miller’s Mad Max series, Stanley Kubrick’s A Clockwork Orange, Alfred Hitchcock’s Psycho and more at its 220-seat Green Room, which is refurbished with flip-up chairs.
+If you dig offbeat, indie and art-house films, go on a typical movie date in a not-so-typical venue like The Projector.
+This painfully hip indie cinema screens cult titles including George Miller’s Mad Max series, Stanley Kubrick’s A Clockwork Orange, Alfred Hitchcock’s Psycho and more at its 230-seat Green Room, which is refurbished with flip-up chairs, or Redrum, which lets you flop about (or cuddle) on bean bags.
+Want more ideas for out-of-the-ordinary movie dates?
+We’ve got a guide for that too.

 National Gallery Singapore

-The latest addition of museums in Singapore, National Gallery Singapore houses the world’s largest public display of modern Southeast Asian art.
-Nestled in the heart of the Civic District, discover this breathtakingly beautiful visual arts space that is set against the historical backdrop of the former the Supreme Court building.
+National Gallery Singapore houses the world’s largest public display of modern Southeast Asian art.
+Nestled in the heart of the Civic District, discover this breathtakingly beautiful visual arts space that’s set against the historical backdrop of the former the Supreme Court building.
+It closes at 9pm on Fridays; best days to take a stroll hand-in-hand after dinner.

 For the hip, party couple

-This luxurious, sky-high nightspot 61 floors atop One Raffles Place is where you and your S.O can dress up to the nines, sip premium bubbles and dance the night way to electrifying spins from renowned DJs from all over the world.
-Remember to make a reservation for table before going over!
+This luxurious, sky-high nightspot 61 floors atop One Raffles Place is a great excuse to dress up to the nines, sip premium bubbles and dance the night way to electrifying spins from renowned DJs from all over the world.
+Remember to make a reservation for a table before going over: ain’t nothing romantic about having to stand all night.

-If you and your bae are into the Great Gatsby kind of parties, look this way.
-Nestled in a restored Art Deco building in the CBD, The Powder Room will transport you back to the hedonistic days of the 1920s with all that glitters and gold, slick leather seats and polished marbled surfaces, and of course a plethora of jazzy soundtracks.
+If you’re into Great Gatsbyesque parties, look this way.
+Nestled in a restored Art Deco building in the CBD, The Black Swan will transport you back to the hedonistic days of the 1920s with all that glitters and gold, slick leather seats and polished marble surfaces, and of course jazz music.

 Smoke & Mirrors